 The History of Hope Christian College

 Hope Christian College was started in January 1999 by two women, Mrs Karen Richards and Mrs Nancy Park, who felt lead by God to establish an independent Christian school based on the Bible.
 During the first six months, the 17 students and 1 staff member used the Roelands Hall while waiting for leasing arrangements to be finalised to enable the school to use, what was then, the old Roelands Primary School.
 There was much joy in July 1999 when a lease was signed with the Harvey Shire which enabled the School to move.
-The school buildings consisted of the original classroom block, which is now the Office and Rooms 2 and 3, plus a small library.
+The school buildings consisted of the original classroom block, which is now the Office, staff room and Year 3 classroom.

 Mrs Rebekah Alexander became the Principal in the year 2000 and was instrumental in securing grants and loans which enabled the school to build a classroom and science laboratory with attached toilets.
 The extra buildings allowed for more students to enrol at the school, so by the time Mrs Alexander left in 2006, the school had 77 students and 10 staff members.